DumbMachine/nq/README.md

 ![Task Queue Figure](/docs//assets/2.svg)
 This package was designed such that a task should always be cancellable by client.
 Upon network partision ( eg. disconnect from nats-server ), workers can be configured to cancel and quit instantly.

-For scalable task execution, client can submit `task` to queues which are _load-balanced_ across servers ( subscribed to said queues ).
+Client submit `task` to queues which are _load-balanced_ across servers ( subscribed to said queues ).
 When a task is to be `cancelled`, client issues `cancel` request to all servers subsribed to the `queue`, think multicast, and responsible server `cancels` executing task via go-context.
 A `task` in `state ∈ {Completed, Failed, Cancelled, Deleted}` cannot be cancelled.
 While a `task` still in queue, pending for it's execution, will be removed from the queue ( marked as `deleted` ) and a `task` in execution will marked be `cancelled` by calling `cancel` method on it's context.
 For successful cancellations it is important that `ProcessingFunc`, the function executing said task, should respect `context` provided to it.

 ## Features